 C-SPY is available with a simulator driver, and depending on your product package, optional drivers for hardware debugger systems.
-For an overview of the available C-SPY drivers and the functionality provided by each driver, see C-SPY drivers overview, page 35.
+For an overview of available C-SPY drivers and the functionality of each driver, see C-SPY drivers overview, page 35.